lioneldbln/evaluate-expression/README.md

 ## Synopsis

-`evaluate-expression` is a command application to evaluate an expression.
+`evaluate-expression` is a command-line application to evaluate an expression.
 Ignore whitespace and stop at the first non-valid character.
 Valid tokens are listed in the table below:
 0-9  :  Only integers are allowed in expressions